 This TPO profile highlights profile support and resistance.
 The way that it works is that current profile support and resistance is carried over to the next period.
 This means that resistance created in the profile today is carried over as resistance in the next profile.
 The support and resistance created today are the support and resistance for tomorrow.
 We always use prior references.

-The TPO Score is a lower study.
-It is the same as the TPO Profile except that is a lower study.
+The TPO Score is a market profile dashboard.
 My favorite part about the TPO Score are the labels.
 The labels show who is in control, buyers or sellers, and also who is off sides.
 My go to periods in the TPO Score are the monthly and hourly.
 Monthly setting shows the longer term balance.
 Hourly setting shows the very near term balance.

 My favorite part about the TPO Score are the labels.
 The labels show who is in control, buyers or sellers, and also who is off sides.
 My go to periods in the TPO Score are the monthly and daily.
 Monthly setting shows the longer term balance.
 Daily setting shows the very near term balance.

 *Stock, options, and futures trading involves substantial risk of loss and is not suitable for everyone.
 All trading strategies are to be used at your own risk.
 Trading in a live market is very risky and you may sustain losses that are greater than the amount you deposited into your account.
 All output from these tools are for informational and educational purposes only.
 These indicators do not generate buy and sell signals.
 This is not an investment recommendation or advice, and should not be relied upon in making the decision to buy or sell a security or pursue a particular investment strategy.
 All sales are final when delivery is complete.